Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Symbol of Balance

-- Highlights harmony and individuality
+- Highlighting harmony and individuality

-- Supports personal growth and unity
+- Supporting personal growth and unity

-- Encourages healthy relationships
+- Encouraging healthy relationships

 5. Tiki Symbol Meaning For Wisdom And Clarity